enrico-laboratory/madrigaledenhaag.nl/content/en/about/index.md

 ---
 ## Madrigale Den Haag

-Madrigale Den Haag richt haar repertoire op het Italiaanse madrigaal uit de 16e en 17e eeuw.
-Het madrigaal was het meest verheven en meest uitgevoerde wereldlijke muziekgenre aan de Italiaanse hoven in de renaissance.
-De MDH-programma’s verkennen de madrigaalstijlen die afkomstig zijn van Italiaanse hoven en hun vooraanstaande musici.
-De uitvoeringen zijn een volledige onderdompeling in dat fascinerende genre, zijn historische context en zijn poëzie, dat vele jaren het vermaak is geweest van muzikaal geschoolde amateurs en hun geselecteerde gasten.
+Madrigale Den Haag focus their repertoire on the Italian madrigal of the 16th and 17th centuries.
+The madrigal was the most elevated and performed secular music genre in the Renaissance Italian courts.
+MDH programs explore the madrigal styles coming from Italian courts and their prominent musicians.
+The performances will be a full immersion in that fascinating genre, its historical context and its poetry, which for many years would have been the entertainment of musically educated amateurs and their selected guests.
 ## Conductor
-Enrico Ruggieri, geboren in 1982, studeerd af in piano vond daarna zijn roeping in het dirigeren van koren.
-In Rome en Bologna studeerde hij koormuziek en koordirectie en behaalde tenslotte zijn masters aan het Koninklijk Conservatorium in Den Haag.
-Om zich verder te ontwikkelen volgde hij masterclasses in directie en oude muziek bij internationaal vermaarde specialisten.
+Enrico Ruggieri, born in 1982, after graduating as pianist, found his vocation in conducting choir.
+He studied choral music and conducting in Rome, Bologna and finally got a Master Degree at the Royal Conservatory of The Hague.
+He perfected himself attending masterclasses in conducting and early music by internationally renowned specialists.

-Hij was dirigent van vele ensembles groot en klein en van verschillende genres, met een voorkeur voor de polyfone stijl en de madrigaalmuziek van de late Renaissance en vroege Barok.
-Hij deed uitgebreid onderzoek naar de Portugese geestelijke muziek uit de 18e eeuw, waar hij transcripties van maakte en uitvoeringen van gaf.
+He conducted many ensembles of different sizes and genres, favouring the polyphonic style and the madrigal music of the late Renaissance and early Baroque style.
+He extensively researched, transcribed and performed sacred Portuguese music in the 18th century.

-Op dit moment is Enrico Ruggieri dirigent van het Haags Renaissance Kamerkoor en de projectkoren Madrigale Den Haag en Kamerkoor Koorteze.
+Presently Enrico Ruggieri conducts the Haags Renaissance Kamerkoor and the project choirs Madrigale Den Haag and Kamerkoor Koorteze.